Version 0.4 April 2026

 Bounded Execution

-For profiles that support agent execution, the Gatekeeper performs two distinct verifications: authorization verification and bounds verification.
+For agent workflows, the Gatekeeper performs three distinct verifications: authorization verification, bounds verification, and receipt issuance.

-The authorization frame is what the human attests to.
-It defines the bounds — the boundaries within which an agent may act.
-The authorization frame is hashed into frame_hash and signed in the attestation.
+The bounds are what the human attests to as enforceable constraints.
+They define the boundaries within which an agent may act.
+Bounds are hashed into bounds_hash and signed.

-"I authorize payments up to 80 EUR to approved recipients"
+"I authorize payments up to 80 EUR per transaction,

 |